Six Nations: England trio to make Test debuts against Scotland

 Farrell has been listed at inside centre and Barritt at outside centre, the opposite way they line up for Saracens.

 Scarlets' Ben Morgan is one of five uncapped players named as replacements along with Wasps' Rob Webber, Leicester second row Geoff Parling, Northampton scrum-half Lee Dickson and Harlequins centre Jordan Turner-Hall.
-Chris Robshaw, who has a solitary cap to his name, will captain the side.
+Chris Robshaw, who has a solitary cap to his name,

 Former skipper Lewis Moody, along with fellow World Cup winners Jonny Wilkinson and Steve Thompson, retired from international rugby in the wake of England's disappointing World Cup campaign in New Zealand late last year.